-Kant presents the scene of a man given limitless reign over the woman of his dream of dreams in any manner and for however long he can endure - with a fatal caveat: the man must submit to the hangman's noose after sweet climax.
+Kant presents the scene of a man given limitless reign over the woman of his dream of dreams in any manner and for however long he can endure with a fatal caveat: the man must submit to the hangman's noose after sweet climax.

-Who'd bet that the Pleasure Principle will urge the man to prefer his neck over the dictates of his little head and cheer our capacity for overcoming rapacious flesh: it's a no-brainer for the tramp-trumping brain, a matter of survival over desire, a win for socially correct decorum.
+Who'd bet that the Pleasure Principle will urge the man to prefer his neck over the desire of his little head, heed the gallows' shadow and cheer his capacity for overcoming rapacious flesh?
+It's a no-brainer for the tramp-trumping brain, survival over desire, a win for socially correct decorum.

-However, Dostoyevsky's Underground Man considered the inconvenient truth that we don't always choose according to self-preservation, don't always weigh options in favor of reason: for nonsense often seems the surest path to acquiring what we crave - unless the big head cools and puts the scenario to paper, killing the desire completely, because non-reason is its requisite.
+However, Dostoyevsky's Underground Man considered the inconvenient truth that we don't always choose according to self-preservation, don't always weigh options in favor of reason: for nonsense often seems the surest path to acquiring what we crave unless the big head cools and considers the scenario carefully, killing the desire completely, because non-reason is its requisite.